brevzin/cpp_proposals/md/deducing-this.md

 not_fn(fun{})();         // error
 ```

-Here, there is only one overload with everything deduced together, with either `This = fun` or `This = poison` as appropriate.
+Here, there is only one overload with everything deduced together, with either `Self = fun` or `Self = poison` as appropriate.
 As a result, this singular overload then has precisely the desired behavior: working, for `unfriendly`, and not working, for `fun`.

 ## Recursive Lambdas